INDEX

 )

-• Index_name is the unique name of the index to be used to access data.
+• <index_name> — unique index name that will be used to access data.

-• Cover_columns is a list of comma-separated names of columns in the created table, which will be stored in the index in addition to the search columns, making it possible to fetch additional data without accessing the table for it.
+• <cover_columns> — comma-separated list of column names from the created table that will be saved in the index in addition to search columns, providing the ability to get additional data without accessing the table.
+Empty by default.

 Example